How to let go of someone you love

-We may also use the past to justify our decisions.
-Remember when you were rejected by several potential mates in high school or college?
-Those instances could make you hold on to a partner – even one who is not good for you – because you are afraid you won’t find anyone else.
-Those memories justify everything for you.
+Focusing on past experiences also plays a role in our decisions of what to do next.
+For instance, were you rejected by several potential mates in high school or college?
+Those experiences could make you hold on to a partner – even one who is not good for you – because you’re afraid you won’t find anyone else.
+Those memories subconsciously justify the fear because there’s no focus on growth nor the future.
 When you’re unable to let go, those memories become a part of your story and work against you.

-Sometimes, we truly do not want to let go of someone – but they want to let go of us.
+Other times, we truly do not want to let go of someone – but they want to let go of us.
 Letting go of someone you love is even harder when your feelings for them haven’t changed.
 Remember that relationships are a place you go to give, not to get.
-And sometimes the best thing you can give your partner is their freedom.
-Listen below as Tony works with Dano to help him embrace the power of letting go.
+And sometimes the best thing you can give to your partner is their freedom.
+Listen below as Tony works with a man who is at a crossroads in his relationship and helps him embrace the power of letting go.

 • You’re always wondering what could have been